oridarshan/Deep-Learning-Genre-Classification/README.md

 Predicting music tracks genre based on their characteristics turned out to be a difficult task.
 Complex models like LSTM did bring better results, however too complex models were hard to train.
-Methods that help against overfitting didn’t help because we didn’t manage to interpolate the data.
-Valid results on Kaggle: 20-25% were accuracy which is much lower than us. people that reached better results on kaggle $TBD AMIR
+Methods that help against overfitting didn’t help because we didn’t manage to interpolate the data. people that reached better results on kaggle $TBD AMIR